charlie77-7/qss20-final-project/README.md

-`2026_02_06_ga_voting.csv`: UN General Assembly voting data `us_foreign_aid_country.csv`: US Foreign Aid data to each country
+`2026_02_06_ga_voting.csv`: UN General Assembly voting data `us_foreign_aid_country.csv`: US Foreign Aid data to each country `df_clean`: Cleaned dataframe after 01_load_clean.
+I tried to keep it in Github, but it was >100MB so i dragged it into the Google Drive folder.

 ## Code
 01_load_clean: loads and explores the General Assembly dataset, filters and prepares it for analysis by creating alignment scores.
 It then saves the data as a new dataset